-You see some kids at school bullying a new student.
-They tell you not to tell anyone or else they will beat you up.
-How can you get help for this student?
+Your friend tells you that they are depressed and thinking of harming themselves.
+They tell you to keep this a secret or else they will break up your friendship.
+How can you get help for this friend?

 - a) What are some barriers to getting help? - b) What are some potential solutions to these barriers? - c) What are the different ways you can get help?
-(Hint: focus on getting help from trusted adults)
+(Hint: Focus on getting help from trusted adults)